-It is with heavy hearts that Greg Parker and all the staff at Ballarat Wildlife Park are mourning the loss of Patrick the Wombat, who passed away yesterday, Tuesday 18 April 2017.
+It is with heavy hearts that Greg Parker and all the staff at Ballarat Wildlife Park are mourning the loss of Patrick the Wombat, who passed away on Tuesday 18 April 2017.

 Patrick came to the Park as an orphan after his Mum was hit by a car in 1987 and was raised by Greg Parker and his family.
 At over 31 years of age he was the oldest known Bare-nosed Wombat in captivity and exceeded his normal life expectancy by more than a decade.
 He is most famously known for greeting visitors in his blue wheelbarrow, his gentle nature, and his “bucky-toothed” smile.